Spinning up a Digital Thread to Help Brands Achieve Supply Chain Resiliency, Compliance and Sustainability

 But it was the September 22nd vote that grabbed everyone’s attention, in part because the bill imposes a guilty until proven innocent burden for importers.
 Complying will force the fashion industry to adopt sophisticated lot trace technologies.

-In the wake of these growing concerns, we launched in December 2020 a digital supply-chain traceability solution giving brand owners and retailers the tools to document the chain of custody from component origin to importer of record.
-With this solution, users can trace the chain of custody through all tiers in the supply chain in one digital thread while storing and managing all supporting documents related to every transaction between supply-chain trading partners.
+In the wake of these growing concerns, Logility launched a digital supply-chain traceability solution giving brand owners and retailers the tools to document the chain of custody from component origin to importer of record.
+With this solution, users can trace the chain of custody through all tiers in the supply chain in one digital thread while storing and managing all supporting documents related to every transaction between supply chain trading partners.

 Outside of the potential legal issues arising for apparel companies, traceability will be key in meeting consumer demands.
 While supply chain professionals in the fashion industry knew that a sophisticated lot traceability solution would be critical for backing up sustainability claims, no one predicted that the path would include a pandemic and aggressive state-versus-state government action.
-Coming full circle, brands now have compliance tools that also help them prove to jaded customers that environmental and social responsibility programs are in place and supported by tangible evidence.
+Coming full circle, brands now have compliance tools that also help them prove to all stakeholders, and to invested consumers, that environmental and social responsibility programs are in place and supported by tangible evidence.

 EVP, Industry Principal, Logility Mark Burstein is a seasoned expert in fashion and retail working with the world’s most renowned brands.
 He is active in industry organizations including the National Retail Federation (NRF) and sits on the board of the American Apparel & Footwear Association (AAFA), the California Fashion Association and Goodwill Industries.
 He earned an MBA from Emory University and a bachelor’s degree in Finance from the University of Florida.